arlonproj/arlon/README.md

 ```
 - Generate an account token: `argocd account generate-token --account arlon`
 - Make a temporary copy of the config file: `cp ${HOME}/.argocd/config /tmp` then
-  edit it to replace the value of `auth-token` property with the token from
+  edit it to replace the value of `auth-token` with the token from
   the previous step.
 Save changes.
 This file will be used to configure the Arlon
-  controller's credentials to log into ArgoCD.
+  controller's ArgoCD credentials during the next steps.

 ## Arlon controller
 - Create the arlon namespace: `kubectl create ns arlon`
-- Create the secret holding ArgoCD credentials from the temporary config file:
+- Create the ArgoCD credentials secret from the temporary config file:
   `kubectl -n arlon create secret generic argocd-creds --from-file /tmp/config`
+- Delete the temporary config file
 - Clone the arlon git repo and cd to its top directory
-- Create the CRD: `kubectl apply -f config/crd/bases/arlon.io_clusterregistrations.yaml`
+- Create the `clusterregistrations` CRD: `kubectl apply -f config/crd/bases/arlon.io_clusterregistrations.yaml`
 - Deploy the controller: `kubectl apply -f deploy/manifests/`
-- Ensure the controller is running by repeatedly typing: `kubectl -n arlon get pod`
+- Ensure the controller eventually enters the Running state: `watch kubectl -n arlon get pod`
-  until the pod state enters the Running state.

 # Implementation details